Fortnite building is a skill that's worth learning if you want to compete at the higher levels of the game.

 There are three types of materials which can then be used to build, with each type of material having its own separate build time and health:

-- Wood: five-second build time per panel, has 200 health
+- Wood: five-second build time per panel, starting health at 100, has 200 health

 Destroying things like brick walls, trees, rocks and cars will get you the respective material.
 You can also find them wherever you find loot - such as out in the open or in chests.
 The fastest way to accumulate loot in a match is by killing other players, allowing you to collect their materials when you run over their dropped items.